 The preparation of consolidated financial statements in accordance with IFRS requires management to make estimates and judgments that may have a significant impact to the financial statements.
 Estimates are continuously evaluated and are based on management's experience and expectations of future events that are believed to be reasonable under the circumstances.
 Actual outcomes may differ from these estimates.
-The Company's critical accounting judgments and estimates are presented in Note 4.
+The Company's critical accounting judgments and estimates are presented in Note 5.

 These financial statements have been prepared on the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
 Management has not yet determined if the necessary financing for the construction of Bomboré can be obtained on terms and timeframe acceptable to the Company.
-Management has budgeted its cash requirements for the 2019 year and believes its existing cash resources will be sufficient to fund its project and corporate activities for the upcoming year.
+Management believes its existing cash resources and funds raised from its January 2020 bought deal equity financing will be sufficient to fund its project and corporate activities for the upcoming year.